SUSTAINABLE KPM PORCELAIN

 Production with an eye on the environment

-Heat is generated during production - KPM Berlin knows how to use it: In cooperation with Vattenfall, the waste heat from production is fed into the Berlin district heating network.
-This provides up to 150,000 hot Berlin showers a year!
+Heat is generated during production—and KPM Berlin knows how to put it to good use: in cooperation with BEW, waste heat from production is fed into Berlin's district heating network.
+This provides up to 150,000 hot showers in Berlin every year!

 Forms for eternity